What Can Men Do?

 - For positive change to occur, it is critical that men become involved as part of the solution, rather than continuing to be viewed as “the problem.”
 Men become a part of the solution by educating themselves on the issue, confronting negative behaviors of friends, and challenging behaviors and attitudes that may lead to sexual assault.

-Due to the high incidence of sexual assault, especially acquaintance sexual assault, women have a hard time distinguishing the "nice" guy from the potential perpetrator.
+Incidents of sexual assault, especially acquaintance sexual assault, occur too frequently.
 This hurts all men and all potential relationships.
 For positive change to occur, it is critical that men become involved as part of the solution.

 What can men do to become part of the solution?